Inside vs Outside Mount for Blackout Curtains: Which Blocks More Light (And Why Outside Mount Usually Wins)

 Quick problem breakdown: why blackout curtains still leak light

-- Side gaps: Panels don’t extend far enough past the window trim.
+- Side gaps: Panels do not extend far enough past the window trim.

 - Top gap: The rod is too low or too close to the wall, letting light spill over the top.